Complex extension of optical flow and its practical evaluation for undersampled dynamic MRI: Acknowledgments

 MM would like to express gratitude to Carola-Bibiane Schönlieb for generously hosting a research stay and supporting this work.
-MM acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2044 –, Mathematics Münster: Dynamics – Geometry – Structure, and under the Collaborative Research Centre 1450–431460824, InSight, University of Münster.
+MM acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2044 –, Mathematics Münster: Dynamics – Geometry – Structure, and under the Collaborative Research Centre 1450–431460824, InSight, University of Münster, as well as support from the Deutscher Akademischer Austauschdienst (DAAD).

 MJE acknowledges support from the EPSRC (EP/S026045/1, EP/T026693/1, EP/V026259/1, EP/Y037286/1) and the European Union Horizon 2020 research and innovation programme under the Marie Skodowska-Curie grant agreement REMODEL.